mfrachet/acodingdance/blog/a-note-on-composing-components-with-react.md

 />
 ```

-So as you've probably noticed, each time we want our card to have a different look, we modify its implementation.
+As you've probably noticed, each time we want our card to have a different look, we modify its implementation.
 Now imagine yourself as an owner or maintainer of such a library.
 Each time people want to have a different organisation on the Card, you are supposed to modify your component, publish it to npm and manage the versions.

 It's a lot of work.

 ## What are we doing wrong?

-So here's the problem.
+Here's the problem.
 For now, we are simply modifying the component we built in a vertical way: by adding a lot of new props on the component, and making a lot of conditional comparisons to determine the look and feel of the card.

 There's another problem.
 Material Design Cards are not defined specifically.
 I mean, it's not supposed to provide a way to create a `PrimaryCard`, `TinyCard` and so forth.
 With the Material Design Card specs, you're supposed to be able to create a lots of different types of Cards without that much pain.